Gulf Research Program Initiatives|

-- Characterize deepwater processes and ecosystems to better understand the offshore energy work environment.
+- Characterizing deepwater processes and ecosystems to better understand the offshore energy work environment.

-- Support fundamental scientific and technological research to spur innovation aimed at reducing or managing risks associated with offshore energy systems.
+- Supporting fundamental scientific and technological research to spur innovation aimed at reducing or managing risks associated with offshore energy systems.

-- Develop and implement educational or training programs to promote a skilled and safety-oriented workforce and to retain that workforce through economic cycles in the oil and gas industry.
+- Developing and implementing educational or training programs to promote a skilled and safety-oriented workforce and to retain that workforce through economic cycles in the oil and gas industry.

 Collaboration and communication among individuals in communities, industry, universities, and the public sector are essential to understanding and addressing the interwoven scientific, social, and environmental challenges associated with offshore energy operations.
 By supporting the development of new approaches, tools, and education and training experiences, the GRP seeks to foster cross-boundary leadership and capacity for solving complex challenges in coastal regions along the U.S. outer continental shelf.

-- Enhance leadership and decision-making capabilities in professions related to offshore energy development, ecosystem and public health protection, and community planning and development through education and training.
+- Growing a collaborative network of scientists and decision makers in professions related to offshore energy development, ecosystem and public health protection, and community planning and development through education and training.

-- Develop the capacity of scientists and institutions to conduct cross-disciplinary scientific syntheses to obtain unique types of insights from research and analyses.
+- Developing and supporting the capacity of scientists and institutions to conduct cross-disciplinary collaborative efforts to obtain unique types of insight from research and analyses.

-- Improve the use of scientific information in local, state, and federal decision making by supporting the work of organizations that connect scientific researchers, policy makers, and communities.
+- Improving the use of scientific information in local, state, and federal decision making by supporting the work of organizations that connect scientific researchers, policy makers, and communities.